cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/exclude-traffic/_index.md

 There are three settings you can configure:

-*   **Use [Local Domain Fallback](/cloudflare-one/connections/connect-devices/warp/configure-warp/exclude-traffic/local-domains/)** to instruct the WARP client to send DNS requests for a specified domain to a resolver that is not Cloudflare Gateway.
+*   **Use [Local Domain Fallback](/cloudflare-one/connections/connect-devices/warp/configure-warp/exclude-traffic/local-domains/)** to instruct the WARP client to proxy DNS requests for a specified domain to a resolver that is not Cloudflare Gateway.
 This is useful when you have private hostnames that would not otherwise resolve on the public Internet.

 {{<Aside type="warning">}}